 Website Owner: Dr. Kenneth M. Baker

-June 2020 - Special Newsletter featuring Congratulations to Alexa Whaley of Ōmāpere on the oocassion of the award of
+June 2020 - Special Newsletter featuring Congratulations to Alexa Whaley of Ōmāpere on the occasion of the award of

 the Queen's Service Medal for services to historical research and heritage preservation.

 February 2020 - Reports on Te Kamaka o Kahurangi Whina Cooper –unveiling of a statue of Dame Whina Cooper at